isomerpages/mci-pac/pages/Press Accreditation for Papal Visit 2024.md

 <p>Please note that successful accreditation does not guarantee access to
 cover all elements of the Papal Visit media programme.
 Email instructions on the media opportunities will be sent separately.
-Should the number of interested media personnels exceed venue capacity, or if there are other operational constraints, media pooling may be exercised.</p>
+Should the number of interested media personnel exceed venue capacity, or if there are other operational constraints, media pooling may be exercised.</p>
 <p>The Ministry of Digital Development and Information (MDDI)&nbsp;will facilitate
 work pass exemption for foreign media successfully accredited to cover